 I’m not one of those people that loves to go abroad just to lie in the sun until I frazzle.
-Don’t get me wrong I love to have a change from the unpredictable UK weather, which tends to air on the side of wet but I need something to occupy my mind other than a sun lounger.
+Don’t get me wrong, I love to have a change from the unpredictable UK weather, which tends to air on the side of wet.
+Therefore I need something to occupy my mind other than a sun lounger.
 Obviously having 2 boys occupies most of my time but when I can, I enjoy nothing more than looking for some of the local wildlife.

 So as we did last year, during the June school half term holiday we packed our suitcases and travelled to Lanzarote, one of the Canary Isles.
 We stayed in Playa Blanca, which is the largest resort on the island and at the same hotel as the previous year.
 For those that know this area we were right on the western edge of the resort near Papagayo Beach.
 It was on the headland at Papagayo that I managed to photograph the Atlantic Lizard (above), which you can find in good numbers on Lanzarote.
 Sometimes known as Purpurarian Lizard or Haria Lizard, if you venture out into the scrub you shouldn’t find them too difficult to locate.
 There are some really impressive males with azure blue flank patches.

 The hotel was great, all-inclusive so you can eat your weight in food whenever you wish…and drink and be merry from dawn ’till dusk.
 They also have a ‘kids club’, the 2-3 hours in which the kids have a great time and the adults are free to frazzle to their hearts content.
 Not me though, these are the few hours that I venture out and try and photograph some of the local wildlife.